algorys/redissue/README.md

 * redmine.url : Put your Redmine's url server, without a slash ending.
 Example : ``http://myredmine.com``
 * redmine.img : Maybe you have a custom icon for your Redmine installation.
 You can put image'url here.
 Example : ``http://www.example.com/image.png``
-* redmine.API : Set your Redmine API's key.
+* redmine.API : Set your Redmine API's key, preference Administrator key.
 * redmine.view : Choose the view you want to display.
 This will depend on the wiki user's access rights in Redmine.
+  * Impersonate : select this if your wiki's users have the same UID as Redmine's users. e.g. : LDAP authentication.
+Redissue then will manage rights based on private or public projects.
+  * Userview : doesn't manage access rights and display issue even if it's in private project.

 ## Syntax
 There is two way to use this plugin :